 Most muscle cars came with factory wheels that defined the package and contributed greatly to making the car what it was.
 What is a Shelby GT500 without its factory Magnum 500 wheels?
 Or a ’71 GTX sans its Hurst mags?
 These wheels may be small by modern standards, but they have a style – and history – that you throw into the dumpster when you take them off the car in favor of a set of look-alike chromed-generic ree-uhms that every other pimped-out Escalade is also riding on.

-But that brings us back to the dilemma of finding a decent tire – for the factory wheels – that’s worthy of the capabilities of a classic muscle car.
 Coker and other suppliers are remanufacturing OE-type tires for numerous classic cars, including classic muscle cars.
 This is a relatively small potential market, but apparently, there’s enough interest to make it economically worthwhile.
-I think there are probably enough of us out there with muscle cars we still like to drive (as opposed to just trailer to high-end car shows) to make it worthwhile for an outfit like Coker (or maybe even BF Goodrich) to make us some decent tires to fit our cars’ stock/factory rims.
+It is possible there are enough classic cart freaks out there with muscle cars we still like to drive (as opposed to just trailer to high-end car shows) to make it worthwhile for an outfit like Coker (or maybe even BF Goodrich) to make us some decent tires to fit our cars’ stock/factory rims.

 But we need to make our wants known for this to happen.
 So, if you feel like I do and would like to be able to buy a performance tire to fit your muscle car’s factory wheels, drop ’em a line and let ’em know.
 The two most likely prospects are BF Goodrich and Goodyear, both of which used to make great tires for American muscle cars but don’t anymore.